 File the Biennial Report

 LLCs are required to file an annual report with the Nebraska Secretary of State.
-The annual report updates ownership information and other details.
+The annual report state fee for filing is $10 and is due between January 1st and April 1st of each odd-numbered year.